Skip to main content

 How to handle staking deposits, staking withdrawals and staking rewards

-Note: You should discuss these categories and toggle setting with your local tax professionals or directly contact the tax authorities to clarify what category best applies to your circumstances.
+Note: Consult with your local tax professionals or contact tax authorities to determine the most suitable tax treatment for your circumstances.

 Staking Deposits and Withdrawals